vladimirlojanica/ideas/README.md

 A blogger is reviewing a number of products on an ongoing basis.
 The blogger creates a post for a given product category and headings for each offering.
 Attributes and ratings are placed in a bulleted list.
-The blogger endeavors to update the blog post whenever information changes regarding a product or when a new product is to be reviewed.
+The blogger endeavours to update the blog post whenever information changes regarding a product or when a new product is to be reviewed.